criblpacks/cribl-google-gemini-rest-io/README.md

 * ***Note:*** This Pack does not collect events from Google Gemini for Workspace.
 For that, you will require the [Cribl Google Workspace Pack](https://packs.cribl.io/packs/cribl-google-workspace-rest-io) and enable the `Gemini AI usage in Workspace apps` input.

-* It queries `logging.googleapis.com/v2/entries:list` and filters on `protoPayload.serviceName` to capture Gemini activity.

 ### Supported sources (by serviceName filter)

 * [Gemini for Google Cloud](https://docs.cloud.google.com/gemini/docs/audit-logging) (AI Companion) — primary source today.
 Covers Gemini usage across Cloud Console/Workspace routed through AI Companion.